Edith Wharton: Travels and life abroad

 In 1902, Wharton designed The Mount, her estate in Lenox, Massachusetts, which survives, today, as an example of her design principles.
-She wrote several of her novels there, including The House of Mirth (1905), the first of many chronicles of life in old New York.
+While living there, she wrote The House of Mirth (1905), her best-known chronicle of life in old New York, The Fruit of the Tree (1907), and other fiction.
+She also gathered material for many of her other works, including Ethan Frome (1911) and Summer (1917).
 At The Mount, she entertained the cream of American literary society, including her close friend, novelist Henry James, who described the estate as "a delicate French chateau mirrored in a Massachusetts pond".
 Although she spent many months traveling in Europe nearly every year with her friend Egerton Winthrop (a descendant of John Winthrop), The Mount was her primary residence until 1911.
 When living there and while traveling abroad, Wharton was usually driven to appointments by her longtime chauffeur and friend Charles Cook, a native of nearby South Lee, Massachusetts.
 When her marriage deteriorated, she decided to move permanently to France, living first at 53 Rue de Varenne, Paris, in an apartment that belonged to George Washington Vanderbilt II.

 Wharton was preparing to vacation for the summer when World War I broke out.
 Though many fled Paris, she moved back to her Paris apartment on the Rue de Varenne and for four years was a tireless and ardent supporter of the French war effort.
 One of the first causes she undertook, in August 1914, was the opening of a workroom for unemployed women.
 Here, they were fed and paid one franc a day.
 What began with 30 women soon doubled to 60 women and their sewing business began to thrive.
 When the Germans invaded Belgium in the fall of 1914 and Paris was flooded with Belgian refugees, she helped to set up the American Hostels for Refugees, which managed to get them shelter, meals, and clothes, and eventually created an employment agency to help them find work.
 She collected more than $100,000 on their behalf.
 In early 1915, she organized the Children of Flanders Rescue Committee, which gave shelter to nearly 900 Belgian refugees who had fled when their homes were bombed by the Germans.